florolf/usb-uart-shift/README.md

 allows talking to targets using different I/O voltage levels (1.8V to 5V), but it's especially useful to avoid backpowering a target through the TX line.

-This board can be assembled by JLCPCB PCBA for about $5 each.
+This board can be assembled by JLCPCB PCBA for about $5 each, see the `fab/` directory for Gerber/BOM/CPL data.

 ## Usage